morningD/FlexCFL/README.md

 - matplotlib
 - tqdm

- You need to download the dataset (e.g. FEMNIST, MNIST, Sent140, Synthetic) and specify a GPU id follow the guidelines of [FedProx](https://github.com/litian96/FedProx).
+ You need to download the dataset (e.g. FEMNIST, MNIST, FashionMNIST, Synthetic) and specify a GPU id follows the guidelines of [Ditto](https://github.com/litian96/ditto).

 The directory structure of the datasets should look like this: